Social, mobile, desktop, print.

 Star Tribune COVID-19 coverage

-When we first spun up our COVID-19 tracker in 2020, I knew that we would need a special color identity to keep us consistent, while avoiding reds or panic-inducing vibrancy.
-These were largely used for our coronavirus tracking products, but also extended into digital enterprise storytelling.
+When we first spun up our COVID-19 tracker in 2020, I knew that we would need a special color identity to keep us consistent, while avoiding too much vibrancy.
+These were largely used for our coronavirus tracking products, but also extended into select digital enterprise storytelling.

 A color-coded chart showing the severity levels of COVID-19 outcomes and response measures: light, medium, and dark shades for each category including vaccines (doses and people), tests, confirmed cases, hospitalizations, ICU, and deaths.